NiGuangOwO/Triggernometry/readme.md

 The actions, list actions and table actions were sorted in a more reasonable order.
 Also replaced some opTypes hardcoded by integers to their corresponding enums.

-## Action Viewer
+## Trigger Form / Action Viewer
-Added arguments to represent if the variable is persistent and if the expression is numeric/string for the action descriptions (and also log messages);
+Added arguments to represent if the variable is persistent and if the expression is numeric/string in the action descriptions (and also log messages);
 Added a `[Sync]` prefix to the description if the async option of an action is unchecked;
 Added a warning color when an action has a non-zero delay and the description text is overridden (this usually happens as a mistake when copying end editing actions, and it is hard to debug);
-Added color options in the action description page to allow customized bg/text colors in the descriptions;  (format: `Lavender`, `230,230,250`, `#e6e6fa`, `#eef`)
+Added color options in the action description page to allow customized bg/text colors in the descriptions;  (format: `Lavender` / `230,230,250` / `#e6e6fa` / `#eef`)
 Added a `Color` ExpressionType enum to let the textbox show the input as its background color;
 Added the buttons `Move to top` and `Move to bottom`, and enabled the moving of multiple selected actions;
-`Add action` now insert the action under the selected line instead of set it to the bottom.
+`Add action` now insert the action under the selected line instead of set it to the bottom;
+`Save changes` button would change into `Save and Fire` if autofire is enabled;
+Added a trigger description label on the bottom showing some info about conditions, source, refire options, sequential, etc;
+Added a message box to confirm quiting without saving the trigger.

 ## Others
 ### Fixed the bug about string functions with no arguments: